 - 2nd semester: End February - End May

 Exam sessions are called “Appelli”.
 To sit an exam you must register online choosing from a range of dates available in each exam session (usually three).
-For further information, please read How to register for exams (Appelli).
+For further information, please read:

 General exams calendar:

 - second semester: June –July; September

 The final transcript of records includes the timeframe of your exchange period, results of your exams and an explanation about credit transfer.
 Your transcript will be issued once all the results of the exams you took are registered on your online career plan.This document is sent by email only to the relevant office at your home university.